Online piano / keyboard lessons —

 Harmony you can use

-- Melody support: making the top note and the vocal feel inevitable
+- Melody support: making the top note and vocal feel inevitable

 - Form: verse vs chorus energy, density, and lift